RAF Elvington: Record breaking

 Zef Eisenberg of MADMAX Race team, who holds numerous land speed records, crashed his 560 hp Rolls-Royce Turbine powered motorbike at Elvington airfield on 18 September 2016, during a two way speed record attempt.
 It was reported that he did not see the finish line, causing him to leave the end of the runway and crash at a speed of around 230 mph.
 He sustained 11 broken bones and was hospitalised for three months.
 It was believed to be Britain's fastest motorbike crash survivor.
 After rebuilding his Turbine powered bike and making a recovery that surprised the doctors, he was racing again on the anniversary of the crash at the same track and on the same (rebuilt) bike.
 On the afternoon of 1 October 2020, Eisenberg died in a collision whilst attempting to set a British land speed record.

 In 2019 Guy Martin set a new speed record for driving a tractor at the site.
 In a series of runs in a JCB Fastrac Two he averaged 135.191 mph and reached a peak speed of 155.77 mph.

-In 2023 Professional Skateboarder and Presenter Ryan Swain announced he was to attempt a Guinness World Records in skateboarding at Elvington on 8 May 2023 in aid of Mind mental health charity.
+In 2023 Professional Skateboarder and presenter Ryan Swain announced he was to attempt a Guinness World Records in skateboarding at Elvington on 8 May 2023 in aid of Mind mental health charity.
 He will be attempting to skateboard over 300 miles in less than 24 hours and will be the first GB Skateboarder to hold the record if completed.

+On 25 May 2023, engineer Allen Millyard together with television presenter Henry Cole set a world motorcycle speed-record, ratified by Guinness World Records at 183.50 mph, achieved with the pair riding "tandem" on the one-off, road-legal hand-made Millyard Viper, beating by two mph the previous record held by an American couple for over 10 years.